 - honing your personal and written communication skills, research techniques, marketing strategies and negotiating skills

-A professional life coach will use the NLP technique to help clients to escape their comfort zones and redundancy issues, enabling them to rediscover their inner potential.
-This encourages them to focus on goal-orientated, career development actions that can lead to more rewarding and satisfying careers.
+An NLP practitioner can use NLP technique to help you emerge from your comfort zone, helping you rediscover your inner potential.
+This encourages you to focus on goal-orientated, career development actions that can lead to a more rewarding and satisfying career.

 How can redundancy coaching help me?

-The benefits of visiting a professional life coach include:
+The benefits of visiting a redundancy/outplacement coach include:

 Helping you to stay focused on the positives rather than the negatives

 After redundancy you will experience a range of emotions that can be difficult to deal with.
-Professional coaching will help you to manage the pain and frustration that comes with this forced transition, while emphasising the positives to this time in your life – including the opportunity to get up and start again in a career you’re passionate about.
+Coaching can help you manage the pain and frustration that often comes with this forced transition, while emphasising the positives to this time in your life - including the opportunity to start again in a career you’re passionate about.

-A professional life coach will offer support whenever you feel overwhelmed by redundancy related issues and challenges.
-Their aim is to assist you through this time of uncertainty and to help you to open up about concerns and worries that you may have otherwise kept to yourself.
-Some life coaches also offer Skype sessions so you can talk to them from the comfort of your own home.
+A coach can offer support when you feel overwhelmed.
+Their aim is to assist you through this time of uncertainty and to help you open up about concerns and worries that you may have otherwise kept to yourself.

 Increase your confidence and self-awareness

-Securing a new job requires confidence – particularly in your skills – and a life coach will encourage you to reflect on your achievements in the workplace in order to identify what makes you tick.
-Knowing where your career satisfaction and strengths lie will open up so many doors in regards to future roles – helping you to feel more optimistic and confident about your future job success.
+Securing a new job requires confidence - particularly in your skills - and a coach can encourage you to reflect on your achievements in the workplace and identify what makes you happy.
+Knowing where your career satisfaction and strengths lie will open up so many doors in regards to future roles - helping you feel more optimistic and confident about your future job success.

-Helping you to market yourself more effectively in the working world
+Helping you market yourself more effectively in the working world

-Marketing yourself effectively online is crucial in today’s digitally advanced and highly competitive job market, and a professional life coach will advise you on setting up profiles (i.e. LinkedIn) where you can advertise your skills and expertise, while networking with hiring managers in selected companies.
-Such social media sites have become a key part of people’s job search activity today, and they provide excellent sources for contacts that you can approach directly for job opportunities.
+Marketing yourself effectively online is crucial in today’s job market, and a coach can often advise you on setting up profiles (such as LinkedIn) where you can advertise your skills and expertise while networking with hiring managers in selected companies.
+Such platforms have become a key part of people’s job search activity, and they provide excellent sources for contacts that you can approach directly for job opportunities.

 How do I know which redundancy coach to choose?

-It is very important that you choose a professional life coach that makes you feel at ease – someone you feel you can trust, and can share your feelings with.
-Consider speaking on the phone to your potential coach before arranging a meeting, and ask for a complementary session so you can see for yourself what redundancy coaching will entail.
+It is important that you choose a coach that makes you feel at ease - someone you feel you can trust and can share your feelings with.
+Consider speaking on the phone to your potential coach before arranging a meeting, and ask for a complimentary session so you can see for yourself what redundancy coaching will entail.

-Choosing a life coach with references, the relevant qualifications and evidence of membership with a recognised professional body is key.
-For a guide on how to find the right redundancy coach for you, see our site help page.
+Choosing a coach with references, the relevant qualifications and evidence of membership with a recognised professional body is also advised for peace of mind.
+Simply browse profiles, and when you find the person you resonate with, send them an email.